HC200ok/manual-data-masking/README.md

 # Manual data masking?

-Manual data masking is an operation that labels and hides sensitive data, creates new text that hides (masks) sensitive information.
+Manual data masking is a kind of operation that labels and hides sensitive data, creates new text that hides (masks) sensitive information.

 Imagine that there is a customer comment including sensitive data like swear word, person name, home address...